medic/medic-docs/configuration/OVERVIEW.md

 ]
 ```

-The individual fields are described in table below:
+The individual fields are described in this table:

 | field | description |
 |----|----|